phoenixframework/phoenix_live_view/guides/introduction/installation.md

 ## Location for LiveView modules

-By convention your LiveView modules and `leex` templates should be placed in `lib/my_app_web/live/` directory.
+By convention your LiveView modules and `heex` templates should be placed in `lib/my_app_web/live/` directory.